spmfox/KVMagic/README.md

   - Some guest configuration options for Debian are not coded

 ## Architecture
-The KVM and ZFS tasks are split into different roles, ```libvirt``` and ```zfs```.
-These roles contain all the needed tasks and variables for each feature.
-Variables for libvirt tasks start with ```libvirt_``` and zfs ones start with ```zfs_```.
-These are the "real" variables that are used in the tasks, but they are mapped to "friendly: variables for easier use.
-This mapping can be found in the ```vars/main.yml``` file for each role.

-This is meant for maximum portability and easier readability.
-Someone could easily take just the tasks from the role or create their own plays at the upper level that run the role tasks in a different order or multiple new ways.
+There are three roles: ```zfs```, ```libvirt```, and ```guest-configure```.
+Functionality is isolated between these and they do not depend on each other.
+These roles and their containing tasks could be used on their own or in another project.
+Each role has "real" variables that are populated by the "friendly" variables used in the inventory.
+This allows for portability and remixing new ways to use this project.